TheR3dWizard/scapesstudview/README.md

 ## User Details

-This page contaisn all the details of the user such as department roll number and role
+This page contains all the details of the user such as department roll number and role

 ## Semester Attendance